GHK-Cu Subcutaneous vs. Topical: Maximising Systemic Collagen Synthesis

 A 2008 clinical study directly comparing GHK-Cu cream versus vehicle control showed significant improvements in skin texture, tightness, and reduction of fine lines at 12 weeks in women aged 40–60.

-This evidence base makes topical GHK-Cu one of the most evidence-supported skincare active ingredients available — well beyond the typical cosmetic claim evidence standard.
+This evidence base makes topical GHK-Cu one of the strongest-supported skincare actives available — well beyond the typical cosmetic claim evidence standard.

 When to Choose Subcutaneous